StandingIntermediate

 Cautions

-• Maintain strong leg foundation
+• Maintain a strong leg foundation

-• Keep front knee over ankle
+• Keep the front knee over the ankle

-• Avoid collapsing into lower back
+• Avoid collapsing into the lower back

 Avoid this pose if you have: